mattia-ficarelli/antibiotic_cost/index.md

 The overuse of antibiotics has led to the emergence of [antibiotic-resistant bacteria](https://www.nhs.uk/conditions/antibiotics/antibiotic-antimicrobial-resistance/), which cause infections that can be serious and challenging to treat as they are unaffected by many types of existing antibiotics.
 Antibiotic resistance is viewed as a critical public health challenge, with the NHS and health organisations across the world trying to reduce the use of antibiotics.

-This page tracks the prescribing cost of certain antibiotic types over time and by [Clinical Commissioning Group (CCG)](https://www.england.nhs.uk/ccgs/).
+This page tracks the prescribing cost of certain antibiotic types over time and by [Clinical Commissioning Groups (CCGs)](https://www.england.nhs.uk/ccgs/).

 Data sources: [NHS Digital](https://digital.nhs.uk/data-and-information/publications/statistical/patients-registered-at-a-gp-practice) and [OpenPrescribing.net](https://openprescribing.net/).